snehA5e8a/ai_debate_system/README.md

 ## License

 All rights reserved.
 This project is currently unlicensed.
-Note: Without a license:

 The code is under exclusive copyright by default
-No one can copy, distribute, or modify your work
-No one can use your code for public or commercial purposes Others can read and learn from your code, but cannot use it in their own projects

-If you plan to collaborate or share this project in the future, consider adding an open-source license.

 ## Authors